mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive-base-buffer ⇒ "*scratch*"
 ```

-Name of buffer to switch to after `kill-or-bury-alive-purge-buffers`.
+Name of the buffer to switch to after `kill-or-bury-alive-purge-buffers`.

 ## License